elennick/retry4j/README.md

 ### Async Support

 Retry4j has some built in support for executing and retrying on one or more threads in an asynchronous fashion.
-The `AsyncCallExecutor` utilizes threading and async mechanisms via Java's `ExecutorService` and `CompletableFuture` API's.
+The `AsyncCallExecutor` utilizes threading and async mechanisms via Java's `CompletableFuture` API.
 A basic example of this in action with a single call:

 ```java
 AsyncCallExecutor<Boolean> executor = new AsyncCallExecutor<>(config);